 Up to 12 hours earned as a non-degree student may be applied to a graduate degree program if and only if the courses carry graduate credit, the work is appropriate to the program, the appropriate graduate faculty recommends the acceptance of the credit hours, and the student is accepted into a degree program.

-PROGRAM STATUS UPDATE
+PROGRAM STATUS UPDATE OR CHANGE

-Current students seeking to change programs, add program or certificate or otherwise change their degree status must complete a program status update form located at the following link: http://new.uno.edu/academics/grad/graduate-forms
+Current students seeking to change programs, add program or certificate or otherwise change their degree status must complete a program status update form located on the Graduate School website.